iiiii7d/pymcfunc/README.md

 **Documentation: https://pymcfunc.readthedocs.io/en/latest/**

-## Note: currently being rewritten for v0.5
+## Note: currently being rewritten for v0.5, 99% chance `main` branch will not run

 ## Why pymcfunc?
 It would seem pretty obvious to program directly with Minecraft commands into functions;